-- Those MCPs in counties with a minimum of one Targeted Intervention: MCPs may earn up to 100% of the maximum allocation for the Targeted Intervention. - Those MCPs in counties with a minimum of two Targeted Interventions: - MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
-The remaining 60% may be earned for one additional Targeted Intervention or be divided among the Targeted Interventions as deemed appropriate by the MCP. - Each Targeted Intervention is capped at 70% of the maximum allocated for that MCP. - Those MCPs in counties with a minimum of three Targeted Interventions:

-- MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
-The remaining 40% may be earned for one additional Targeted Intervention or be divided among the Targeted Interventions as deemed appropriate by the MCP. - Each Targeted Intervention is capped at 55% of the maximum allocated for that MCP. - Those MCPs in counties with a minimum of four Targeted Interventions: - MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
-The remaining 20% may be earned for one additional Targeted Intervention or be divided among the Targeted Interventions as deemed appropriate by the MCP. - Each Targeted Intervention is capped at 40% of the maximum allocated for that MCP.
+- Those MCPs in counties with a minimum of one targeted intervention: MCPs may earn up to 100% of the maximum allocation for the Targeted Intervention. - Those MCPs in counties with a minimum of two targeted intervention: - MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
+The remaining 60% may be earned for one additional targeted intervention or be divided among the targeted interventions as deemed appropriate by the MCP. - Each targeted intervention is capped at 70% of the maximum allocated for that MCP. - Those MCPs in counties with a minimum of three targeted intervention: - MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
+The remaining 40% may be earned for one additional targeted intervention or be divided among the targeted interventions as deemed appropriate by the MCP. - Each targeted intervention is capped at 55% of the maximum allocated for that MCP. - Those MCPs in counties with a minimum of four targeted intervention: - MCPs may earn up to 20% of the maximum allocation for each Targeted Intervention.
+The remaining 20% may be earned for one additional targeted intervention or be divided among the targeted interventions as deemed appropriate by the MCP. - Each targeted intervention is capped at 40% of the maximum allocated for that MCP

 Note: Incentive payment amounts will be contingent on the federally required 5% cap on total incentive payments for the select MCP for the applicable year.
 The 5% cap will be calculated by DHCS.
 A maximum cap on payments will be imposed in instances in which DHCS determines it likely that the 5% threshold will be exceeded.
-DHCS will make its best efforts to impose this payment cap prospectively, but because the 5% threshold is dependent upon enrollment, MCPs may be required to remit to DHCS any amounts in excess of the 5% cap should DHCS determine that the cap has been exceeded after payment has been made.
+DHCS will make best efforts to impose this payment cap prospectively, but because the 5% threshold is dependent upon enrollment, MCPs may be required to remit to DHCS any amounts in excess of the 5% cap should DHCS determine that the cap has been exceeded after payment has been made.

+Section 11

-Section 12: SBHIP Appendix
+SBHIP Appendix